 To remedy this problem, Guardtime is using the blockchain to construct a ‘Keyless Signature Infrastructure’ (KSI) to stand in lieu of the PKI system.
 Over time, it has become the largest blockchain company in the world purely by the revenue, the census, and the customer deployments.
 As a matter of fact, the company had obtained all of Estonia’s one million health records in 2016 just by using these systems.

 - A long time ago, before the digital age, our data was stored in huge vaults that were protected by guards.
 Evidently, there are flaws in this system.
 Like how it is incredibly inconvenient to go to a vault whenever you need access to your information.
 Additionally, you’re depending on other people to remain trustworthy.
 Of course, everything changed when we started to use passwords and usernames.
 But even that conventional model is risky because all that data gets saved into a centralized server.
-It could be a victim to a hack at any time.
+It could be a victim of a hack at any time.

 REMME Authentication System